 - Number of active leads and prospects and associated probability of winning work

 - Number of issues and mistakes found in bid documents

 54% of construction executives currently track the errors, omissions, and constructibility issues in their bid sets.
 Then, 66% use that data to mitigate the risk of the same problems occurring on future projects.

 Banks look for higher liquidity measures and a company’s ability to meet obligations over time.
 Cash is King.
 Pay close attention to your operating cash flow and general liquidity conditions.
 Companies that find ways to retain additional cash flows in the business will do better in the long run with the ability to meet obligations as they come due.

 Leasing dependable equipment allows contractors to keep their cash flow fluid and stay competitive.

 3. Leverage (Borrowing)

 Federal Reserve officials acknowledged that inflationary pressures are likely here to stay.
-The Fed will end quantitative easing and raise interest rates at least once by mid-2022.
-Multiple rate hikes in 2022 are possible, particularly if job growth stays on track.
+The Fed will end quantitative easing and raise interest rates.
+Multiple rate hikes throughout 2022 are inevitable, particularly if job growth stays on track.
 Contractors will want to review interest rates to ensure their company is paying the least amount in interest.
 Companies should focus on keeping debt low and equity high for a better financial position.
 Banks will be looking closely at companies’ financial leverages and borrowing.